 In general, by far the most recommended and best option is to keep your hedgehog away from other pets.
 Hedgehogs are not social animals and introduction to other pets has very little benefit for them, and can have serious consequences.
 However, sometimes people feel that's not really reasonable in multi-species households and want to know how to best make sure everyone stays safe & happy.
 The biggest thing is to know your pets.
 Most animals won't want to mess with a hedgehog once poked, but that doesn't give you a guarantee.
 It only takes a split second for something to go wrong.

 Cats and hedgehogs can coexist peacefully, especially once the cats discover that the hedgehogs are covered with quills.
 Even the most stubborn cats will give hedgehogs a wide berth once they've had a poke in the nose or on the pads of their feet.

-to dogs, but you must be very careful when dealing with large breed dogs and
+In general, the rules that applies to cats will likewise apply to dogs, but you must be very careful when dealing with large breed dogs, breeds that are bred to hunt small mammals (dachshunds, terriers, etc.), and those with obsessive tendencies.

 Rodents & Other Small Pets